alexandraep14/learn-react/README.md

+# My First React Application

+- [ ] modified the README
+- [ ] add the project as a git submodule to the server module

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).